Byrd Station

-The Byrd Station is a former research station established by the United States during the International Geophysical Year by U.S. Navy Seabees during Operation Deep Freeze II in West Antarctica.
+The Byrd Station is a former research station established by the United States during the International Geophysical Year (1957) by U.S. Navy Seabees during Operation Deep Freeze II in West Antarctica.
 It was a year-round base until 1972, and then seasonal up to 2005.

-The station was built in 1957, and is located on the West Antarctic ice cap.
+The station is located on the West Antarctic ice cap.
 It was accessible by overland ice traverse or by ski-equipped C-130 aircraft.